Local analysis of the history dependence in tetrahedra packings: Results

+The situation is different for the F2F contacts: for the pairs tapped at different accelerations the $C_{F2F}(\phi_\textnormal{local})$ curves fall on top of each other.
+Figure \ref{fig:F2F_all} demonstrates that this agreement goes even further: with the exception of the loose {\tt 10G2} sample all other $C_{F2F}(\phi_\textnormal{local})$ curves coincide within experimental errors.
+Which points to the existence of a preparation-independent master function controlling the number of F2F contacts in samples which have been sufficiently tapped.

-This result implies that while the probability of forming an F2F contact grows with the proximity between particles, the formation itself is an independent random process, lacking any geometrical correlation between several neighbors.
-Such a behavior could be rationalized as follows: once an F2F contact is formed all three rotational degrees of freedom are completely blocked for each particle.
-Any additional F2F contact depends therefore solely on the capability of the incoming particle to align itself such that there is a 180 degree angle between the face normal vectors.
-This is however the same probability that lead already to the formation of the first F2F contact.
-In contrast, particles which have already established an E2F or point contact retain one or even three rotational degrees of freedom to facilitate another contact.
+Some motivation for this different behavior of the F2F contacts can be derived from the high value of their constraint multiplier $m_{F2F}$: Once a particle has formed an F2F contact with another particle, all three rotational degrees of freedom are completely blocked for both particles.
+Any additional F2F contact (i.e.~increase in $C_{F2F}$) depends therefore solely on the capability of another incoming particle to align itself such that there is a 180 degree angle between the face normal vectors.
+The probability that such a rotation is possible will depend strongly on the available space (i.e.~$\phi_\textnormal{local}$).

+In contrast, pairs of particles which have established an E2F or point contact between themselves, retain one or even three rotational degrees of freedom to facilitate another contact.
+Which means that geometrical factors, other than $\phi_\textnormal{local}$, will play a role in determining the probability if another contact of the same type can be formed.